CITISEN: A Deep Learning-Based Speech Signal-Processing Mobile Application: Related works

-By estimating a priori SNR and a posteriori SNR statistics based on a noise-estimation approach \cite{fu2016snr}, we could estimate a function $G[m,l]$.
-The enhanced speech, $\hat{S}[m,l]$, is obtained by filtering $\mathbf{Y}[m,l]$ through $G[m,l]$.
-Finally, an inverse FFT (IFFT) is applied to convert $\hat{S}[m,l]$ to $\hat{s}[n]$, as shown in Fig. \ref{fig:convse}.
+where $m$ denotes the $m$th frequency bin in the entire set of spectral features.
+By estimating the a priori and a posteriori signal-to-noise ratio (SNR) statistics based on a noise-estimation approach, we can estimate a function $G[m]$.
+The enhanced speech signal, $\hat{S}[m]$, is obtained by filtering $X[m]$ through $G[m]$.
+Finally, an inverse STFT (iSTFT) is applied to convert the spectral features $\hat{S}$ to the time-domain signal $\hat{s}$, as shown in Fig.\ref{fig:mmse}.